Founded in 2009, Purpose New York serves as our headquarters.

 Annie graduated with honors from Providence College, majoring in Sociology and Writing.
 When she is not at work, Annie may be found fostering kittens, dancing, or doing puzzles, but is more often relentlessly trying to find ways to incorporate cat puns into social impact campaigns.

 Becca studied at the Savannah College of Art and Design where she earned a BFA in Advertising.
-She then spent close to five years at Deutsch, (the agency, not the bank), developing campaigns for global clients across a variety of channels.
-During this time she created work for clients including Acuvue Contact Lenses, CURE Epilepsy, Samsung, Newman’s Own, and Our Future Festival.
+She then spent close to five years at a traditional ad agency, Deutsch, developing work for a variety of global and local clients including Acuvue Contact Lenses, CURE Epilepsy, Samsung, Newman’s Own, and Our Future Festival.

-As Director of Impact, Measurement, and Learning, Bernard melds evaluative research design and digital campaign strategy to design and implement measurement and evaluation tools for the Voices for Economic Opportunity Incubator Lab.
+As Global Head of Impact, Measurement & Learning, Bernard melds evaluative research design and digital campaign strategy to design and implement measurement and evaluation tools for the Voices for Economic Opportunity Incubator Lab.
 He uses data and information from the Incubator to develop products that can increase the program’s potential and impact.
 Additionally, his work translates research analysis and testing results into key findings, best practices, and actionable insights for organizational partners, stakeholders, policymakers, and other audiences.

 Before joining Purpose, Bernard was a campaign manager at Color Of Change, where he spearheaded successful digital campaigns that pressured companies like Airbnb to take action against racial discrimination and lobbied U.S. government agencies to improve lead poisoning prevention policies in the wake of the Flint Water Crisis.
 Prior to entering the digital advocacy sector, Bernard taught at the University of Brasilia as a Fulbright Scholar and served as an interrogator in the U.S. Army.